ACEsuit/IPFitting.jl/README.md

 B = [ nbpolys(2, D2, 14); nbpolys(3, D3, 11); nbpolys(4, D4, 8) ]
 ```

-For more complex basis sets, see below.
+For more details and more complex basis sets, see below.

 ### Step 3: Precompute a Lsq system